adrianolobo/making-first-phaser-3-game/part8.md

 twitter: photonstorm
 ---

-It's time to give our little game a purpose.
-Let's drop a sprinkling of stars into the scene and allow the player to collect them.
-To achieve this we'll create a new Group called 'stars' and populate it.
-In our create function we add the following code (this can be seen in `part8.html`):

 É hora de dar ao nosso joguinho um propósito.
 Vamos jogar algumas estrelas na cena e permitir que o jogador as colete.
 Para conseguir isso, criaremos um novo grupo chamado 'stars' e o preencheremos.
 Em nossa função create, adicionamos o seguinte código (isto poderá ser visto em `part8.html`):

 ```